SquidDev-CC/plethora/modules.md

 -- You should get something like
 {
-  hasModules = "function(names:string...):boolean -- Checks whether a module is a available", filterModules = "function(names:string...):table|nil -- Gets the methods which require these modules", listModules = "function():table -- Lists all modules available", -- Some module specific methods here.
-For instance: sense = "function():table -- Scan for entities in the vicinity", getMetaByID = "function(id:string) -- Find a nearby entity by UUID.
+  hasModule = "function(name:string:boolean -- Checks whether a module is a available", filterModules = "function(names...:string):table|nil -- Gets the methods which require these modules", listModules = "function():table -- Lists all modules available", -- Some module specific methods here.
+For instance: sense = "function():table -- Scan for entities in the vicinity", getMetaByID = "function(id:string) -- Find a nearby entity by UUID.", }
-}
 ```